CodeStitchOfficial/Intermediate-Website-Kit-SASS/src/content/blog/sell-while-you-sleep-create-a-website-that-converts.md

 AI can be a powerful tool.
 It can automate and speed up various tasks.
 It can help generate ideas.
 It can process more information than a human ever could.
 Love it or hate it, AI isn't going anywhere.

-With that said, do not rely on AI to generate all your sales copy.
+With that said, **do not rely on AI to generate all your sales copy**.
 It's a tempting shortcut for sure, but be cautious.

 In December 2024, NielsenIQ released a study on [consumer perceptions of AI-generated ads](https://nielseniq.com/global/en/news-center/2024/niq-research-uncovers-hidden-consumer-attitudes-toward-ai-generated-ads/).
 They found that people intuitively identified most of the AI-generated content as such.
 Many people can recognize AI content without much thought.
 They also concluded that :